 - 1. Salaries and Benefits: List each Lead Agency staff to be funded by the grant.
 For each, provide the classification/title, percentage of time, salary/hourly rates, and benefits.
-Note: salaries and benefits of all other contracted staff go under the appropriate line item, either Professional Services or Community-Based Organization contracts.
-Public agencies must document and retain time sheets for any grant or leveraged funds charged to the grant. - a.
+Note: salaries and benefits of all other contracted staff go under the appropriate line item, either Professional Services or Community-Based Organization contracts. - a.
 Total Grant Funds Requested: \$